 What’s the timeline for the project?

 A preferred alternative was identified in December 2018 in the DEIS.
 Public hearings were held in Henderson on January 7 and Evansville January 8 to solicit feedback on the DEIS.
-The Project Team continues to work toward the selection of a preferred alternative and the development of the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) and expects to publish the FEIS later this year or in early 2021
+The Project Team continues to work toward the selection of a preferred alternative and the development of the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) and expects to publish the FEIS in 2021.

 When could right-of-way acquisition begin?

 Right-of-way acquisition would not begin until the environmental review is complete and funding is available, and dependent on the FHWA publishing a ROD.

 With a total cost estimated at $1.497 billion (year-of-expenditure dollars), Central Alternative 1A or 1B is the lowest-cost option.
 This total cost includes roadway and bridge operations and maintenance for 35 years following completion of construction.